canonical/launchpad-manual/how-to/running.rst

 Other Linux distributions that have LXD should work too, though we don't test on them.

-For the containers, these instructions should work with Ubuntu 16.04 LTS or later.
+For the containers, these instructions should work with Ubuntu 16.04 LTS and 20.04 LTS.
 We currently test on 16.04, 18.04, and 20.04, with the aim of upgrading production to 20.04 soon.
 22.04 is known not to work yet.

 .. note::